abhinavv245/Logistics-Adaptor/README.md

 ## Mappers

 ## **Overview**
-The `BaseMapper` class is an abstract class designed to transform input data based on predefined mappings.
+The `BaseMapper` class is a class designed to transform input data based on predefined mappings.
 It provides a flexible way to restructure objects, handling nested structures, deprecated fields, and modular transformations through specialized mapper classes.

 This class is a core component of a larger mapping system that integrates multiple mappers like `BillingMapper`, `PaymentMapper`, `FulfillmentMapper`, etc., to ensure data transformation across various components.